qurbat/blocked-hosts/README.md

 ### Notes

-The intention behind cataloging blocked hostnames is to introduce some amount of transparency to an otherwise opaque blocking process followed by telecommunications and Internet service providers in India.
+The intention behind this list is to introduce some amount of transparency to the otherwise opaque censorship processes followed by telecommunications and Internet service providers in India.
 It is hoped that this data will be useful to those researching the scale and impact of web censorship in India.

 This project was inspired by the paper *[How India Censors the Web](https://arxiv.org/abs/1912.08590)* authored by Kushagra Singh, Gurshabad Grover, and Varun Bansal.